imprs21/Boston_House_Prediction/README.md

 ## Motivation
 This project is the task-1 of Machine Learning Internship at SYNC Interns.

-In this project I will predict house price in boston city
+This project involves prediction of house price in boston city

 ## Project Explanation